ferencdv/missile_trajectory_simulator/README.md

 ## Inclusion of Drag
 *May 16*

-Major modification to code to include the drag casued by the fins.
+Major modification to code to include the drag caused by the fins.
 The calculation uses the formula from the book: Mandell, Gordon K., George J. Caporaso, and William P. Bengen.
 Topics in advanced model rocketry.
 MIT Press, 1973.

 *May 14*